NeuroTechX/moabb/docs/source/README.md

 ### Datasets

-A dataset handle and abstract low level access to the data. the dataset will takes data stored locally, in the format in which they have been downloaded, and will convert them into a MNE raw object.
+A dataset handles and abstracts low-level access to the data.
+The dataset will read data stored locally, in the format in which they have been downloaded, and will convert them into a MNE raw object.
 There are options to pool all the different recording sessions per subject or to evaluate them separately.